-In October 1916, the Ithacan migrants of Melbourne established the ITHACAN PHILANTHROPIC SOCIETY "The Ulysses", with an inaugural membership of some 153 members.
-This was in response to pleas for aid from their loved ones in Ithaca who were suffering deprivation during the First World War.
+In October 1916, the Ithacan migrants of Melbourne established the ITHACAN PHILANTHROPIC SOCIETY 'The Ulysses', with an inaugural membership of some 153 members.
+This was primarily to provide aid to their loved ones in Ithaca who were suffering deprivation during the First World War.

-The Society takes an active role in the cultural, social, educational and quality of life interests of the Ithacan Community.
-The Society, as part of its philanthropic role, also makes many monetary contributions to worthy causes, including those outside the immediate Ithacan community.
-The Society celebrated its 90th Anniversary in 2006.
+The Society supports the wellbeing and welfare of its members and plays an active role in the cultural, social and educational lives of the Ithacan community.
+As part of its philanthropic purpose, it also supports many worthy causes, including those outside the immediate Ithacan community.

-Sitting from Left to Right are: Nikiforos Lecatsas, Alexandros Maniakis (Honorary member of the Ithacan Philanthropic Society, and the first consul of Greece in Victoria), Antonios Ierea Lekatsas (President of the Greek Orthodox Community for 14 years, after which he became the consul for Greece in Victoria from 1923- 1946), Panayiotis Lecatsas.
+Below - Early Committee members standing from left to right: Thomas Metaxas, Platon Varvarigos, Timoleon Trohoulias, Angelos Lekatsas (President of the Greek Orthodox Community for 11 years), Panayiotis Patrikios, Panayiotis Ventouras, Gerasimos Gavrilis and Hristos Deftereos.
+Seated from left to right: Nikiforos Lecatsas, Alexandros Maniakis (Honorary member of the Ithacan Philanthropic Society, and the first consul of Greece in Victoria), Antonios Ierea Lekatsas (President of the Greek Orthodox Community for 14 years, after which he became the consul for Greece in Victoria from 1923- 1946), Panayiotis Lecatsas.